The AI-Ready Non-Profit Back Office · Part 01

 Chapter 01 of 04

 Skip chapter introTERN is PF TECH's non-profit back-office integration framework.
-It is not a traditional SaaS platform with a row of modules you click between.
 It is being built as an intelligent, agent-based system — domain-specific capabilities surfaced through a chat interface, with embedded components and popouts where the workflow requires them.
 The architecture will follow wherever the technology lands.
 What will not change is the goal: a coherent, sovereign back-office ecosystem built specifically for the charitable sector.

 What we have is the proof of concept — and the proof is in the numbers.

 The 83% reduction shown above is not a TERN result.
-It is what happened when I built an interim low-code automation for gift processing at one of our partner organizations — moving from a fully manual process to a Power Automate workflow.
+It is what happened when I built an interim low-code automation for gift processing at one of our partner organisations — moving from a fully manual process to a Power Automate workflow.
 Eighty-three percent reduction in monthly processing time, from roughly 24 hours to under 4 hours, for 50 to 75 donations per month.
 The workflow was brittle.
 It required manual maintenance.
 It was not scalable.
-But the reduction in processing time was real and immediate, and it told us something important: the problem is not complex.
-It is just unsolved.
+But the reduction in processing time was real and immediate, and it told us something important: the problem is simple.
+It has just gone unsolved.

-The problem is not complex.
-It is just unsolved.
+The problem is simple.
+It has just gone unsolved.

 — From the 83% field result, 2025

 TERN's gift processing and reconciliation capability will take that interim result toward near-zero.
-Automated sync from payment processor to CRM to QuickBooks Online, coded as fund-restricted receipts with internal controls baked in at the architecture level — not bolted on afterward.
+Automated sync from payment processor to CRM to QuickBooks Online, coded as fund-restricted receipts with internal controls baked in at the architecture level.

 The sector-specific domain knowledge layered into every TERN workflow — two decades of audits, grant reconciliations, fund management, and governance practice.